Assignment of benefit is changing on 1 July: what your practice needs to know

 Consent can be collected before or after the consult.
 You can now obtain assignment either before the service (pre-service assignment) or after it (post-service assignment), as long as agreement is in place before invoices are batched to Medicare.

-Pre-service assignment and rejections have a re-consent trap.
+Pre-service Assignment of Benefit comes with a catch.
 If you collect consent before the consult, you’ll need to estimate the broad service group of the item you expect to bill.
 If the service changes during the consult, say a standard consultation turns into a care plan, the original assignment no longer matches what you delivered, and you’ll need a fresh assignment that reflects the actual service.
 The same goes if a claim is rejected and you need to change the MBS item number, that needs a new assignment too.

 How does assignment of benefit interact with the recent introduction of the bulk billing practice incentive?